 New Hire Process

-- Information on training sessions, and step-by-step guides for submitting hire, rehire, wage adjustment, and termination EPAFs are available on the HR website.
+- Information on training sessions, and step-by-step guides for hiring student, wage adjustment, and terminations are available on the USFWorks Launch Website.

 Compensation and Supervision